NoiseEHC/c64wrd/CONTRIBUTE.md

 Create more specific effect tags **ONLY** when there are at least 20 entries for an already existing tag.
 If you do this then it is your responsibility to update **ALL** the already existing entries to have your new shiny effect tag if it applies to them.

 How to name effects and what is and is not in the effect category is highly subjective, discuss it in the CSDb forum before starting a flamewar.
+Note that while we try not to judge demo parts, it is not possible to avoid that: it happens when you decide that an effect is so commonplace that it is now a "filler" part, while some time ago it was considered a notable effect.
+Another judgment happens because the same effect can be used for differently looking things (for example the colorcycling with animated bitmaps is used in like hundreds of different parts, and some of them look different), and it is quite subjective whether it is considered the same effect or a different one.
+Unfortunately we have to draw the line somewhere not to flood this database with only that one effect, but on the other hand it could be also argued that almost all VIC effects are just $d011 changing code, and so that they are all the same.

 Do not create a "filler" or "powerpoint" or similar tag even if it would sound funny, if a demo part is just an animation either leave it out completely or give it no tag at all.
 Also skip rasters+logo+scroll or similar parts in old demos, the goal is not to collect all the parts, but instead collect all the effects and records.